elj40/C-Tutor/README.md

 1. Quickly showcase flowcharts
     * 1 or 2 examples, convert to pseudocode and work through their outputs
+2. Printing star patterns
+    * Loops
+3. Header files explanation and showcase
-2. Random explanation and showcase
+3. Random explanation and showcase
-2. Explanation on pointers and showcase
+4. Explanation on pointers and showcase
-3. Showcase arrays by computing current through resistors in series vs parallel
+5. Showcase arrays by computing current through resistors in series vs parallel
     * Arrays (subscript notation vs pointer notation)
     * Loops
-4. Find final velocity based on acceleration and distance homework
+6. Find final velocity based on acceleration and distance homework

 __Thursday__